Blair-Johnson/cooking/README.md

 # cooking
-Recipes are programs and most are in dire need of compiler optimizations.
+Recipes are programs, and most are in dire need of compiler optimizations.